UniversityInternationalComing to Hannover

 If you intend to undertake paid employment in Germany, please check whether the health insurance provider in your home country covers this.
 Regulations may vary depending on the country.

-For extended stays, we recommend taking out health insurance in Germany, since the EUropean health insurance card generally only covers a maximum period of one year.
+For extended stays, we recommend taking out health insurance in Germany, since the European health insurance card generally only covers a maximum period of one year.

 • Current place of residence outside of the EU

 Please ensure sufficient health insurance coverage for the entire duration of your stay, e.g. via a foreign travel health insurance provider in your home country and/or a private health insurance provider in Germany.
-In order to receive a residence permit from the foreigners' authority, your insurance provider must meet the service requirements of statutory health insurance providers (section 11 paragraph 1-3 SGB V).
+In order to receive a residence permit from the foreigners' authority, your insurance provider must meet the service requirements for statutory health insurance providers (section 11 paragraph 1-3 SGB V).

 Long-term stays (exceeding 360 days)